kubecost/docs/apis/apis-overview.md

 * Assets API
 * Request Right-Sizing Recommendation API
 * Abandoned Workloads API

+You must still provide a value for `window` when querying a `/topline` endpoint.

 An example of using `/topline` to view total costs for Assets data would look like: